-The Plan was established with the expectation that it will continue indefinitely; however, the Company reserves the right to amend or terminate the Plan.
+The Plan was established with the expectation that it will continue indefinitely; however, the Company and the Union reserve the right to amend or terminate the Plan.

 Audits

 The Plan is subject to routine audits by government agencies, including the Department of Labor, however there are currently no audits in progress (refer to Note 3 - Federal Income Taxes for information regarding audits by taxing jurisdictions).